-Don't miss out on the opportunity to access financial aid before you have found the elusive answers to your questions.
+Don't miss out on the opportunity to access financial aid before finding the elusive answers to your questions.
 The benefits of planning for college can only be seen by students and parents take part in the process.
 You can't expect to save money on attending a Wisconsin university by searching for all of the same questions and scholarships everyone else is.
 To get a real advantage on finding money saving grants and help, you need to turn to financial aid experts.
-We help our clients find the answers to a number of their questions, including:

 Certain colleges you apply to will have non-need based aid available.
 The only way your family will be eligible for this non-need based aid is if they jump through the hoops and fill out all the financial aid paperwork.
 It sounds like a lot of work because it is.
 In fact, the requirements alone can scare busy parents and students away from even trying, but Integrated College Planning changes the game.
 Whether you have questions regarding scholarships and grants or you're looking for more information on other specific forms of financial aid, the benefits of planning for college with ICP are yours to take advantage of - are you ready to save money on your higher education?

 We believe that everybody should file their financial aid forms because if you don’t file your financial aid, what are you telling the college?
 “You’re going to write a check for the entire cost of attendance!”
 And why would you do that?
 We also know there are a number of colleges with non-need based aid available, and the only way your student will be eligible for non-need based aid is to go through the entire financial aid process.

 What do colleges award aid based on?